 A valid license plate is in force as long as the Registrar determines that it should be in force.

-If a person sells or otherwise transfers a motor vehicle, the person named in the certificate of registration for the motor vehicle may transfer the license plate with a validation sticker to another vehicle that he or she owns.
+If a person sells or otherwise transfers a motor vehicle, the person named in the certificate of registration for the motor vehicle may transfer the license plate to another vehicle that he or she owns.

 When a person transfers a license plate to another vehicle owned by that person, the person must advise the RLSD of numbers or letters on the license plate attached to the vehicle and obtain a new certificate of registration for the vehicle within 14 days of the transfer.

 When a vehicle is transferred, plates originally assigned to the seller are to be removed from the vehicle.
 These plates may either be re-assigned to a new vehicle or returned to the Registry of Motor Vehicles for a refund on the unused portion.